 There was a time when the MacBook Air was the Apple product that most deserved its name.
 Compared to other models in the line, and for a time most Windows notebooks as well, the MacBook Air really was the most air-like.
 At least, it was the lightest model to go along with being the thinnest, and that let the MacBook Air carve out a special place in Apple’s MacOS lineup.

 Enter the new MacBook Pro.
-The newest model is also seriously thin and light, almost equal to the MacBook Air.
+The latest model is also seriously thin and light, almost equal to the MacBook Air.
 In fact, while the MacBook Air has its wedge-shaped taper down to 0.11 inch, it’s still thicker at its thicker point than the new MacBook Pro, at 0.68 inch versus 0.59 inch.
 The new MacBook Pro is also 3.02 pounds, pretty much a rounding error compared to the MacBook Air’s 2.96 pounds.

 In the end, it would be hard to justify the MacBook Air over the new MacBook Pro in terms of thickness and weight alone, and given everything else that’s better on the MacBook Pro, we have to give it the nod here.